At age 27, I was broke, unemployed, and living at home with my parents. Not surprisingly, I was single too.

 For a long while, I was building a large cash stash slated to spend on a second rental property.
 When the time came to seal a deal, I had to walk away just five days before closing.
 A lack of decent investments in my price range, combined with the frustration over the failed transaction, made me put my real estate ambitions aside.
 I decided my money would be better invested elsewhere, at least for now.
 Since then, I’ve upped the amount of money invested into stocks.

 I’m now also invest in real estate crowdfunding which I believe to be the next big passive income stream for ordinary investors.
-I’m currently investing on the Fundrise (read my review), RealtyShares (read my review), and PeerStreet (read my review) platforms.
+I’m currently investing on the Fundrise (read my review) and PeerStreet (read my review) platforms.

 Peer to Peer Lending